hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

         - faster than entering large amount of text
         - cheapter than paying someone to enter text
         - allows documents to be made editable
+        - will have a sofcopy, incase of a conflict
+        - can read all data
+        - in banks:
+            - cheques can be processed after being deposited at ATMs
+            - cheques can be processed after being sent by phone
     - disadvnatages
         - all documents should be checked manually and carefully
         - as its not 100% accurate
             - has errors:
                 - 'm' instead of 'rn'
                 - '0' instead of 'O'
+        - less secure,
+            - eg: in banks, checks are easier to forge
+        - need expensive OCR equipment and software

 - OMR
     - optical mark recognition